IntroToCode/CodeMates3_Spring23/dinner/spaghetti.md

 ### Notes:
-Once serving your spaghetti, don't forget to add parmesan!
+Once serving your spaghetti, don't forget to add parmesan as much as you want!

 ### Codemates #3